-P4: 5.10+, 80' Reachy start followed by face traverse past a bolt to a small tree.
-Steep, thin, and excellent jagged finger crack splitter widens to thin-hands V-slot and hand crack through a bulge.
+P4: 5.10+, 80' Reachy start followed by face traverse past a bolt.
+Steep, thin, and excellent jagged finger crack splitter widens to thin-hands V-slot and hero-hand crack through a bulge.
 Gear Belay (#3 Camalot and tree) on another good ledge.
 Incredible pitch!

 P5: 5.9-, 60' Brief crux thin hand crack/lieback in right facing corner and jagged flake followed by a wide slot and a few sandy ledges up to the "Treehouse".
 Make an exciting step over to a dead tree and venture behind the pillar for another 30' to bolted belay (this was not intended as a rap anchor).
 Short pitch.

 P6: 5.9+/10-, 80' "Window Pitch".
 Exposed, fun, and generously protected wide chimney.
 Exit with a steep broken crack out the roof where the pillar pinches against the wall.
 Finish on loose and dirty terrain to the top of the pillar!
 Creative pro.
 Nut tool may be useful to clean out placements.
 Bolted anchors set back on the main wall.

 You really need a 70m rope (a 60m won't make the first rap), or 2 ropes.
 All raps are bolted.